What is the Golden Rule of Cooking Carbonara?

 6. How can I make a healthier carbonara?

 To make a healthier carbonara, try using whole wheat pasta and low-fat cheese, and add more vegetables.
 Whole wheat pasta has more fiber, and lower-fat cheese has fewer calories.
 You can also add spinach, zucchini, or peas for extra nutrition.
-These changes let you enjoy carbonara while keeping it healthier, so you can feel good about what you’re eating.
+These changes let you enjoy carbonara while keeping it healthier, so you can feel good about eating.

 7. Can I prepare carbonara in advance?